foureyes/csci-ua.0480-fall2020-034/homework/react-lab.markdown

 ### Deployment

-To deploy your app on glitch.com... (only valid if you developed locally, otherwise, your code is already there!)
+To deploy your app on glitch.com...

 1. use the react starter boilerplate on [glitch.com](https://glitch.com/edit/#!/remix/starter-react)
 2. add your code to `app.jsx`